Search for Schools and/or

 Engineering Jobs for the New Decade

 • Civil engineers: Sustainability has become a key issue globally, and civil engineers will be needed to design and construct efficient transportation systems, improve water supply and pollution control systems, and build greener building complexes.
+As fast as average growth is predicted through 2032—5%.

 • Petroleum engineers: Petroleum engineers work around the world, and the BLS predicts many job opportunities will originate in other countries.
 With a constant need for new resources as well as finding ways to extract more oil and gas from existing sources, petroleum engineers will be in high demand to meet the world's oil needs.
+The BLS predicts an 2.5% job growth rate through 2032, faster than average.